QSAFP-Core/qsafp-open-core/README.md

 ## 🎯 Overview

-QSAFP creates mathematically unbreakable temporal boundaries for AI systems, ensuring they cannot extend their own operational authorization regardless of capability level.
-By combining quantum cryptography with hardware enforcement, QSAFP provides the first truly tamper-proof AI safety mechanism.
+**QSAFP enforces mathematically secure temporal boundaries for AI systems, ensuring they cannot exceed their runtime authorization without explicit, human-controlled renewal.**
+By integrating quantum-resilient cryptography and hardware enforcement, it delivers the **first fail-safe protocol for AI containment** — immune to circumvention by the AI itself.

+**Its goal is simple but foundational:**
+No AI system should outlive human authorization.

+### 🧠 Why QSAFP Matters

+As AI systems scale in autonomy and capability, traditional “off-switch” mechanisms fail to provide meaningful control.
+**QSAFP introduces cryptographic runtime limits that are unforgeable, auditable, and enforceable — even against superintelligent systems.**
+It’s not just a safety measure — it’s a new paradigm for governance.

 ### Key Features